k-talo/volatile-highlights.el/docs/extending.md

 Define on/off functions that add/remove your advice, then install a VHL extension to automatically wire a Customize option and minor-mode lifecycle.

+This ensures highlight-related work does not run while the minor mode is off, and seamlessly reactivates when the mode is turned back on.

 ```emacs-lisp
 (defun vhl/ext/bookmark/.after-jump (&rest _)
   (vhl/add-range (line-beginning-position) (line-end-position)))